martinpagelaws/cognito-external-idp-proxy/README.md

 ## What this repository contains
 This repository contains the building blocks for all communication between a Cognito User Pool and a 3rd party OIDC IdP to add PKCE and Private Key JWT functionality.
 The main components are defined as:
-* Lambda Function code in Python for handling authorize, callback and token requests in the [lambda directory](lambda/)
+* Lambda Function code for handling authorize, callback and token requests in the [lambda directory](lambda/)
 * two [CDK stacks](cdk/) - one with PKCE, one without.
 You can toggle the use of PKCE in the context file (see "Deployment" section)
-* alternative deployment and languages in the alternatives directory
+* alternative deployment and languages in the [alternatives](alternatives/) directory

 ## What this repository does not contain
 This repository does not contain a front-end application to integrate with the Cognito User Pool.
 The provisioned resources work without any frontend application but if you want to use it in an end-to-end example, you can: